jkmala0713/jkmala0713/README.md

 - 👋 Hi, I’m @jkmala0713
-- 👀 I’m interested in ...python coding
+- 👀 I’m interested in Photography
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...working together
+- 💞️ I’m looking to collaborate on working together
-- 📫 How to reach me ...via github
+- 📫 How to reach me via github

 <!---
 jkmala0713/jkmala0713 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.